flamincome/docs/guide/terminal.md

 ## Withdraw LP Tokens

+Withdraw LP Tokens from the account.
+Please note that user will no longer able to receive FLAG rewards after withdrawing the LP tokens.

 1. Connect to wallet

    ```sh
    connect-wallet
    ```

-2. Unstake the LP Tokens from Uniswap
+2. Unstake the LP Tokens

    ```sh
    unstake-lptoken <TOKEN_SYMBOL> [AMOUNT]